xlar54/ultimateii-dos-lib/README.md

 # ultimateii-dos-lib
-cc65 library for accessing the DOS functions of the Ultimate II+ cartridge
+cc65 library for accessing the DOS & network functions of the Ultimate 64 and II/+ cartridge

 The demo program does not alter any data, but as this is an early release, please use with caution.